DataDog/integrations-core/vsphere/README.md

 See [service_checks.json][14] for a list of service checks provided by this integration.

-## Troubleshooting

-- [Can I limit the number of VMs that are pulled in via the VMWare integration?][10]
-- [My vSpehre VMs are duplicated in the Infrastructure List view][13]

 ## Further Reading

 See our [blog post][11] on monitoring vSphere environments with Datadog.